Tidwell/dgeni-static-gen/README.md

 [Dgeni](https://github.com/angular/dgeni) package providing a static site generator.

-Take a folder of markdown documents, convert to html, then template through handlebars before writing out.
+Take a folder of files - attach metadata, parse the content as markdown, convert to html, and template through handlebars before writing out.

-Add additional dgeni packages to the pipeline for things like metadata, data aggregation, custom formatters, etc.  Great start for building any type of static site - be it promotional, blog, content site, etc.
+Add additional dgeni packages to the pipeline for things like data aggregation, custom formatters, pretty urls, etc.  Great start for building any type of static site - promotional, blog, content site, etc.

 Expects: